-Students and faculty in the Wegmans School of Pharmacy recently traveled more than 25,000 to six different destinations to engage in medical missions or service trips.
-College News Highlights caught up with four students who traveled internationally, working in health care clinics and visiting patients in their homes, to hear more about their experiences abroad.
+Students and faculty in the Wegmans School of Pharmacy recently traveled to Mexico, Tanzania, South Africa, Guatemala, El Salvador, and Montana's Blackfeet Reservation to engage in medical missions or service trips.
+College News Highlights caught up with four students to hear how they used their pharmacy skills to work in health care clinics and provide care to patients in their homes while abroad.

 Elizabeth Ellison ’21